estebanlabrador/Tritium-Extraction-Unit/README.md

   <em>Left: Top-down cut-section view of the turbulent velocity profiles in 2.375 mm (top-left), 3.56 mm (top-right), 4.75 mm (bottom-left) and 9.56 mm (bottom-right) segment length channels.
   Right: Mass transfer coefficient (MTC) as a function of distance along the channels for varying channel length segments and flow rates.</em>
 </p>

+Despite a uniform inlet velocity of 15 m/s, the flow accelerates as it progresses through the narrowing and stretching segments of the channel.
+The top-view velocity profiles illustrate how turbulence evolves with segment length, while the accompanying plot tracks the variation in MTC along the channel length.

+Notably, **local maxima in MTC** align with regions where the flow undergoes sharp directional changes—particularly at the corners of the zigzag geometry—indicating intensified turbulence and vortex-driven mixing.
+Conversely, **lower MTC values** appear in regions where the flow becomes more streamlined along the walls.
+These findings suggest that **mass transfer enhancement is driven more by flow redirection and induced turbulence** than by direct wall impingement.

 ---